iBrokeTheCode/fastapi-course/notes/lesson-05.md

 - **Handling Request Bodies in POST Requests:** FastAPI allows you to easily handle data sent by clients in the body of POST requests, which is a common way to create new resources on the server.
 This data can be in formats like JSON or form data.
 - **Pydantic Models for Request Body Declaration:** To define the structure and expected data types of the request body, FastAPI utilizes Pydantic models.
 By declaring a parameter in your endpoint function with a Pydantic model as its type hint, FastAPI automatically handles the parsing and validation of the incoming data.
-- **Distinction Between Request and Response Bodies:** The video clarifies the difference between the **request body**, which is the data sent from the client to the FastAPI server, and the **response body**, which is the data sent back from the server to the client after processing the request.
+- **Distinction Between Request and Response Bodies:** The **request body** is the data sent from the client to the FastAPI server, and the **response body** is the data sent back from the server to the client after processing the request.
-- **Refactoring Pydantic Models:** For better code organization and flexibility, the video demonstrates refactoring a single Pydantic model into three:
+- **Refactoring Pydantic Models:** For better code organization and flexibility, we refactored a single Pydantic model into three:
   - **`BandBase`:** This base model contains common fields shared across different representations of a band (e.g., `name`, `genre`, `albums`).
 It acts like an abstract class holding shared properties.
   - **`BandCreate`:** This model inherits from `BandBase` and defines the fields expected when a new band is created via a POST request.
 It typically excludes fields that are auto-generated on the server, such as an ID.
   - **`BandWithID`:** This model also inherits from `BandBase` but includes additional fields like the `id`, which would be present when representing an existing band.